Using DHIS2 to digitize COVID-19 response in Guinea-Bissau

 Make it public: One portal for public access to COVID-19 services and results

-One key element of Guinea-Bissau’s strategy in responding to COVID-19--and the work of Saudigitus in helping to carry this strategy out--has been the implementation of public-facing tools and resources.
+One key element of Guinea-Bissau’s strategy in responding to COVID-19 — and the work of Saudigitus in helping to carry this strategy out — has been the implementation of public-facing tools and resources.
 In Guinea-Bissau, this includes a public-facing dashboard where anyone can go online to see the current status of the COVID-19 pandemic on a national level.
-And this approach is especially innovative when it comes to systems like the Point of Entry registration and Lab test scheduling applications, where the information submitted by the public jumpstarts the process of creating their personal record in DHIS2 Tracker, and thus greatly simplifies the data entry burden for health workers, making the entire system function more efficiently.
+And this approach is especially innovative when it comes to systems like the Point of Entry registration and Lab test scheduling applications, where the information submitted by the public jumpstarts the process of creating their personal record in Tracker, and thus greatly simplifies the data entry burden for health workers, making the entire system function more efficiently.
 Both of these apps, plus the web form where members of the public can check their own COVID-19 test results, are accessible through one public-facing web portal.

-Throughout the COVID-19 pandemic, Saudigitus has provided implementation support, application development, and training not only to Guinea-Bissau, but also to the four other countries in the greater African Lusophone community.
+Throughout the COVID-19 pandemic, Saudigitus has provided implementation support, application development, and training not only to Guinea-Bissau but also to the four other countries in the greater African Lusophone community.
 The systems listed above are just a few examples of their work.
-Additional enhancements to these systems are under development in Guinea-Bissau, such as lab results notification by SMS, while they have also brought the same innovative spirit and DHIS2 expertise to their work in Mozambique, Angola, Cape Verde, and São Tomé and Príncipe.
+Additional enhancements to these systems are under development in Guinea-Bissau, such as lab results notification by SMS.
+As vaccines for COVID-19 have become available, Saudigitus has leveraged their local partnerships and capacity for innovation to support the deployment of DHIS2 to manage COVID-19 vaccination campaigns in Guinea-Bissau, Mozambique, Cape Verde, and São Tomé and Príncipe.